scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_session.md

 If a user doesn't make a request for a certain amount of time, the session should be expired.

+The overall session data can be stored on the client or server.
+  If it's on the client, it obviously needs to be encrypted.

+  A session token keys a session's data to specific user across multiple requests.

 Vulnerabilities in Sessions
   Get the session token = Can log in as the user